John Ashcroft: Consultant and lobbyist

-In 2004, Ashcroft had whilst still Attorney General sued Oracle Corporation to prevent it from acquiring a multibillion-dollar intelligence contract.
+In 2004, Ashcroft, while still Attorney General, sued Oracle Corporation to prevent it from acquiring a multibillion-dollar intelligence contract.

 In May 2005 shortly after his resignantion as AG, Ashcroft founded a consulting firm, The Ashcroft Group, LLC., which Oracle hired in 2005.
 With the consulting firm's help, Oracle went on to acquire the contract.
 As of March 2006 the firm had twenty-one clients, turning down two for every one accepted.
-In 2005 year-end filings, Ashcroft's firm reported collecting $269,000, including $220,000 from[Oracle Corporation, which won Department of Justice approval of a multibillion-dollar acquisition less than a month after hiring Ashcroft.
+In 2005 year-end filings, Ashcroft's firm reported collecting $269,000, including $220,000 from Oracle Corporation, which won Department of Justice approval of a multibillion-dollar acquisition less than a month after hiring Ashcroft.
 The year-end filing represented, in some cases, only initial payments.

 According to government filings, Oracle is one of five Ashcroft Group clients that seek help in selling data or software with security applications.
 Another client, Israel Aircraft Industries International, is competing with Seattle's Boeing Company to sell the government of South Korea a billion dollar airborne radar system.

 In March 2006, Ashcroft positioned himself as an "anti-Abramoff".
 In an hour-long interview, Ashcroft used the word integrity scores of times.
 In May 2006, based on conversations with members of Congress, key aides and lobbyists, The Hill magazine listed Ashcroft as one of the top 50 lobbyists that K Street had to offer.

 By August 2006, Ashcroft's firm reportedly had 30 clients, many of which made products or technology aimed at homeland security.
 About a third of its client list were not disclosed on grounds of confidentiality.
 The firm also had equity stakes in eight client companies.
 It reportedly received $1.4 million in lobbying fees in the six months preceding August 2006, a small fraction of its total earnings.